geonetwork/core-geonetwork/docs/manual/docs/api/rdf-dcat.md

 * Resource / `dct:temporal` is only encoded using a `dcat:startDate` and `dcat:endDate` (and do not add same information in `schemas:startDate` and `schemas:endDate` which was kept for backward compatibility with GeoDCAT-AP v1.*)
 * Portrayal, specification, report online link are encoded using `foaf:page` instead of `foaf:landingPage`
 * `prov:qualifiedAttribution` element are not created because `dcat:creator|publisher|contactPoint|..` already provide the same information.

-Additional properties supported:
-* CatalogRecord / `dct:issued` is added if exists in the metadata (added in ISO19115-3)
-* CatalogRecord / `dct:language` is added if exists
-* CatalogRecord / `cnt:characterEncoding` is added if exists
-* Resource / `graphicOverview` is encoded as `foaf:page`
-* Resource / Related records
-  * Source dataset are encoded using `dct:source`
-  * Associated resource are encoded using `dct:relation` and subtypes (eg. `isPartOf`)
-* Party identifier (added in ISO19115-3) are used for `rdf:about` attribute for individual or organization

-Technical differences:
-* `normalize-space` is not applied to `abstract` or `lineage` (which lose the line breaks and basic formatting)
-* For keyword with `Anchor`, `dcat:theme` encoded with reference only in SEMIC conversion and using `skos:Concept` in the GeoNetwork conversion (see discussion point above)
+* Keyword / When encoded with `Anchor`, `dcat:theme` encoded with only a reference in SEMIC conversion and using `skos:Concept` in the GeoNetwork conversion (see discussion point above)

 ```xml
 <dcat:theme rdf:resource="https://metawal.wallonie.be/thesaurus/theme-geoportail-wallon#SubThemesGeoportailWallon/5099"/>